Surfshark vs Atlas VPN

 Anonymous payment optionsBitcoin, Ethereum, RippleBitcoin, Ethereum, Ripple

-Best deal (per month)$2.30
+Best deal (per month)$2.29

-SAVE 85% on a 2 year plan
+Save 85% on a 2 year Starter plan

-Like another top-rated provider, ExpressVPN, Surfshark operates out of the British Virgin Islands.
-One of the reasons for this is that there are no data retention laws.
-Atlas VPN however, operates out of the United States.
+Surfshark operates out of the Netherlands, a privacy-friendly country, whereas AtlasVPN is based in the US.
 This falls under the jurisdiction of the Five Eyes intelligence alliance, a group of countries that freely share intelligence information.
 However, Atlas VPN doesn’t keep identifying logs, so there shouldn’t be any compromising information to be found regardless.

-Surfshark also operates a no-logs policy, although both VPNs do keep some connection logs.
+Surfshark also operates a no-logs policy, although both VPNs do keep some connection records.
 This aggregate data includes connection attempts, but there’s nothing to identify you as a user.
 You don’t need to provide much personal information to sign up with either Surfshark or Atlas VPN — only an email address.
 Better still, both VPNs allow you to pay in cryptocurrency should you wish (Bitcoin, Ethereum, or Ripple).

 Customer Service